kf8a/metadata/Readme.md

 -----

 The system is modeled loosely on the EML schemas dataset, datatable, person and protocol modules.
-Datatables are the central feature linking the other parts of the system togther.
+Datatables are the central feature linking the other parts of the system together.
 Multiple, hopefully related,  datatables are contained within a dataset.
-While both datasets and datatables can have personel and protocols, we are migrating to the linking personel and protocols with datatables and then computing the values for the datasets from the datatables.
+While both datasets and datatables can have personnel and protocols, we are migrating to the linking personnel and protocols with datatables and then computing the values for the datasets from the datatables.
 The main parts of the system are:

-# Datasets
+- Datasets

-Datasets are the containser of
+  Datasets are the container of multiple datatables.
+This component groups datatables together, the datatables in the dataset are listed under "Related Tables" on the show page for the datatable.

+- Datatables

+  Datatables represent one table of data.
+They can be backed by a database table or view or a data url that points elsewhere.
+Datatables describe the location of the data and how to retrieve it as well as a connection point for the list of variates associated with the table.

+- Person
+  The Person model represents  person.
+It is associated through the association table with datasets, datatables, and protocols.
+Persons can have several roles.

 Setup
 -----